robsonzagrejr/robsonzagrejr/README.md

 ### Hi there, I’m Robson 👋

-> Python Mage in constant training (Who is not?) | Finding solutions for problems
+> Software Engineer Mage in constant training (Who is not?) | Finding solutions for problems

 ---

 #### About Me

-I’m a **Python backend developer** and AI enthusiast.
+I’m a ** Software Engineer | Python Backend Developer** and AI enthusiast.

 I had the opportunitie to work with: **ML**, **LLMs**, **Data**, **ETL**, **Pipelines** and others, and have some experiments with **Reinforcement Learning, Evolutionary Algorithms, Computer Vision and GAMES** :).